gunnarahlberg/elm-faq/index.md

 The [Elm Json Decode interpreter](http://simonh1000.github.io/decoder/) is an online tool allowing you to experiment with decoders and test them in a simple context.

+The online [json-to-elm](http://noredink.github.io/json-to-elm/) tool by NoRedInk derives Elm Json encoder and decoder expressions from a sample bit of Json data.

 ### How can I report a compiler error message that could be better?